Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Multiply/Mirror.md

 # Property Panel

 Offset
 :   Specifies the distance to offset the mirrored copy to the original.
+Only available if a edge or face of the shape is selected as reference.

+Keep Original
+:   If checked, the original shape will be included in the result.
+Otherwise, the result will only contain the mirrored copy.

-Reselect Reference Edge/Face
+Reselect Reference
-:   Starts reselection of the edge/face defining the mirror line/plane.
+:   Starts reselection of the mirror plane or the edge/face defining the mirror line/plane.

 # Remarks
 If working with a sketch, the modifier will use a reference edge to define the mirror line.
 If working with a solid, the modifier will use a reference face to define the mirror plane.